 Military Drones (Unmanned Aerial Vehicles)

-A soldier holds a PD-100 mini-drone during the PACMAN-I experiment in Hawaii. - Individual PD-100 Equipment for soldier.
+A soldier holds a PD-100 mini-UAV during the PACMAN-I experiment in Hawaii. - Individual PD-100 Equipment for soldier.

-Besides the Predators and others Reapers, large unmanned aircrafts, the US Army uses also, as the CIA do, a small drone called PD-100 "Black Hornet".
-It is a nano-drone developed by the Norwegian company Prox Dynamics.
+Besides the Predators and others Reapers, large unmanned aircrafts, the US Army uses also, as the CIA do, a small UAV called PD-100 "Black Hornet".
+It is a nano-UAV developed by the Norwegian company Prox Dynamics, a subsidiary of FLIR, an US company.
 Its features and performances make it ideal for a glimpse of a tactical situation or even exert monitoring movements of an opponent in any discretion, especially in urban areas.

 Use of UAVs increases in recent years and is now on the way to being used in all the world's armies and may be also by terrorist organizations.